North America·USA·Updated May 3, 2026

 What scams target tourists in Salt Lake City?

-The most frequently reported tourist scams in Salt Lake City are Rideshare Impersonation at SLC Airport, Unlicensed Ski Shuttle Overcharging, Fake Ski Accommodation Rental Listings, with 3 classified as high severity.
+The most frequently reported tourist scams in Salt Lake City are Rideshare Impersonation at SLC Airport, Fake Park City Ski Package Booking Sites, Unlicensed Ski Shuttle Overcharging, with 2 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Las Vegas and Miami.
+Similar patterns are also documented in New York and Tijuana.

 Are taxis safe in Salt Lake City?